-A toss skill that involves a single base grabbing the top person at the waist and tossing the top person from ground level.
+A single base grabs the top person at the waist and tosses the top person from ground level.

 24. Cradle

 A dismount in which the top person is caught in a cradle position.

 25. Cradle Position

 Base(s) supporting a top person by placing arms wrapped under the back and under the legs of the top person.
 The top person must land in a "V"/pike/hollow body position (face up, legs straight and together) below prep level.